sleipner01/sleipner01/README.md

 :hammer_and_wrench: Some people find me quite handy.
 I like taking care of my stuff.
 Wether it's the wooden boat, my car, the summer house, but most importantly my setup!

+:cocktail: How about taking some fresh fruits, juicing them, add some liquor, shake with ice?
+Sound lovely?
+It is!
+Making cocktails is one of my favorite hobbies.
+Expensive though... :money_with_wings: Try making a Boston Sour with 2cl of orange juice! :yum:

 :airplane: I love travelling the world, experiencing new foods, cultures and meeting people with rich stories to tell.

 <br />